 The Comfort Zone Spray & Scratch Control Spray for Cat Calming is a perfect match for any cat that needs a little bit of help understanding his limits and modifying a few behaviors; namely urine marking.
 If your cat is marking with urine due to anxiousness (as is often the case) there’s a good chance this spray will help calm his anxieties for certain areas.
 If he has marked repeatedly in a place, you can bet that’s now “his spot;” but should you clean thoroughly and spray this at the location, he may begin to identify that place as safe and not needing his mark established any longer.

-There is an impressive number of customer reviews on Amazon for this spray (nearly 1,500!) and it has a good overall rating of 3.6 stars.
-You can pick it up for around $30 and for a bit of help in training your cat to stop mark your home with something that you find disgusting, it’s well worth the cost.
+There is an impressive number of customer reviews on Amazon for this spray (over 500!) and it has a good overall rating 4.1 stars.
+You can pick it up for around $16 and for a bit of help in training your cat to stop mark your home with something that you find disgusting, it’s well worth the cost.

 Comfort Zone Spray & Scratch Control Spray for Cat Calming Key Features: